Sugawara no Michizane: Conflict with Fujiwara clan

-While serving as governor, a political conflict arose between Emperor Uda and Fujiwara no Mototsune called the Ako controversy or Akō Incident (阿衡事件, akō jiken) in 888 over Mototsune's unclear role in the Court after Emperor Uda's ascension.
-Michizane, defending the court scholars sent a letter of censure to Mototsune, and gained the favor of Emperor Uda.
-With his term as governor completed in 890, Michizane returned to the Court in Kyoto.
-In Emperor Uda's struggles to restore power to the Imperial Family, away from the Fujiwara, a number of officials from non-Fujiwara families were promoted to key positions, including Imperial offshoots in the Minamoto family and Sugawara no Michizane.
+While serving as governor, a political conflict arose between Emperor Uda and Fujiwara no Mototsune of powerful Fujiwara clan called the Ako controversy or Akō Incident (阿衡事件, akō jiken) in 888 over Mototsune's unclear role in the court after Emperor Uda's ascension.
+Michizane, defending the court scholars and emperor sent a letter of censure to Mototsune, and gained the favor of Emperor Uda.
+With his term as governor completed in 890, Michizane returned to the court in Kyoto.
+In Emperor Uda's struggles to restore power to the imperial family, away from the Fujiwara, a number of officials from non-Fujiwara families were promoted to key positions, including Imperial offshoots in the Minamoto family and Sugawara no Michizane.
 In a rapid series of promotions beginning in 891, Michizane rose to the senior third rank in 897.
-According to one document signed by Michizane in 894, he already held the following posts in the Court:
+According to one document signed by Michizane in 894, he already held the following posts in the court: